Azure/ResourceModules/docs/wiki/The CI environment - Pipeline design.md

 ## ReadMe pipeline

-The repository includes two major ReadMe files that require to stay in sync with the provided modules.
+The repository includes two major ReadMe files that should stay in sync with the available modules.

 The first can be found in the repository root (`README.md`) and the second in the modules folder (`arm/README.md`).